alkeicam/eservice-client/README.md

 var amount = '1.00';
 var paymentDescription = 'Your product';
 var transactionId = 'your internal transaction id - will be used in status async notification';
+var landingPageURL = 'https//your.landing.page' // used when additional 3DS verification is required

-eServiceModule.payWithGooglePaySingleItem(amount, gPayToken, customerEmail, customerExternalId, paymentDescription, transactionId).then(response=>{
+eServiceModule.payWithGooglePaySingleItem(amount, gPayToken, customerEmail, customerExternalId, paymentDescription, transactionId, landingPageURL).then(response=>{
   // here one can check on the response if the payment was a success
 	console.log('There was a valid response', response);
 }).catch(error=>{